 - A chatbot or self-driving car cannot learn during chatting or driving in the open envoronment is not intelligent.

-Open world machine learning (a.k.a. open world classification or open classification) is getting very important as the learning agent is increasingly working in the real-life open and dynamic environment, e.g., chatbots and self-driving car, where the agent cannot expect
+Open world machine learning (a.k.a. open world classification or open classification) is getting increasingly important as the learning agent is increasingly working in the real-world open and dynamic environment, e.g., chatbot and self-driving car, where the agent cannot expect

 Classic machine learning makes the closed world assumption, i.e., the classes that the agent sees in training are what it will see in testing (no new classes can appear in testing) (Fei and Liu 2016).
 A more realistic scenario is to expect unseen classes during testing (open world).
 In this case, the goal is to design a learning algorithm that can classify data of the known classes into their respective classes and also to reject/detect instances from unknown classes.
 This problem is called open-world classification (or open-world learning).
 Apart from detecting the unseen classes, we also want to incrementally learn the new classes.
 An open world learner should be able to do the following:

 - traditional close-world classification (assuming test instances are from only the training/seen classes),

 - detecting or rejecting instances of unseen classes - not seen in training (the DOC algorithm (EMNLP-2017) is very powerful for this task for both text and images),

 - autmatically detecting unseen classes in the rejected instances based on the knowledge learned in the past (Shu et al., 2018), and

 - incrementally learning the new/unseen classes (Fei et al., 2016).